phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 ## ANM Analysis of the RBD

+* GNM typically outperforms ANM but ANM has the benefit of being anisotropic, meaning that it takes the directions of protein dynamics into account.
+That is, it's not just interested in the magnitude of forces acting on molecules but their directions too.

 The anisotropic counterpart to GNM, where direction does matter, is called **anisotropic network model (ANM)**.
 In ANM, the direction of the fluctuations are also considered.
 Although ANM includes directionality, ANM typically performs worse than GNM when compared with experimental data [^Yang].
 Nonetheless, ANM calculations are useful because of the added directionality.
 In fact, we can use it to create animations depicting the range of motions and fluctuations of the protein.